Large Format Inkjet Printing

 To cut vinyl, please send us a packaged Illustrator file.
 All text in the design should be outlined.
 Customers can choose to provide their own vinyl or use our inventory of black or white vinyl.

-Labor cost is accounted for weeding and applying transfer tape.
-If you would like to do those on your own, please specify in your job request.
+Finishing cost is accounted for weeding and applying transfer tape.
 For more instruction on file prepping your vinyl files, please go to the student resources tab for PDF and video tutorials!

 Vinyl Cutting Prices

 If bringing in your own vinyl, you will only be charged for labor and tape.